ivanalayan15/JuanFi/README.md

 ## Step 6: Finish

 After the flashing process is finished, you can disconnect the ESP32 from your PC.
-The device is now ready for the Juanfi Setup.
+The device is now ready for the JuanFi Setup.

 Congratulations!
-You've successfully flashed your ESP32 hardware and are ready to proceed with the Juanfi Setup.
+You've successfully flashed your ESP32 hardware and are ready to proceed with the JuanFi Setup.

 </details>

 <br>

-# Setting up the Vendo
+> # Setting up the Vendo

 ## 1. Connect to JuanFi Setup

 ### For Esp32/Esp8622 Wireless Based

-1. Look for the **"JuanFI Setup"** SSID on your device.
+1. Look for the **"JuanFi Setup"** SSID on your device.
 2. connect to the SSID
 3. Access the admin panel in your browser at [http://172.217.28.1/login](http://172.217.28.1/login).